 MOS members contribute their time, talents and expertise to keep the organization vibrant and growing.
 There’s a committee for everyone to help MOS be much more than a collection of birders.
 Our Manual of Operation briefly describes the purpose of each committee, but it isn’t too restrictive, giving them room to experiment and achieve results.
 Please consider joining one of these vital components of MOS.
 Contact the MOS President for further information.

 There are 17 standing committees at this time, each with a chair appointed by the President, under the provisions of Article IX of the Bylaws.
 Committees are grouped, with each coordinated by one of the Executive Council members.
+You may contact committee chairs here.
 Groups and committees are:

 Administrative Group (Secretary)

 - Mailing List

 - Nest Records

 - Youth Program

 - Communications (Publications, Website)